 Figma is one of the leading tools for UX and UI designers, and with FigJam and the new Developer Mode, they map the entire product development process from brainstorming and prototyping to design for front-end development.

-Mareike Busche, Senior Director DACH & CEE, talked about how they involve their in product development, among other things.
+Mareike Busche, Senior Director DACH & CEE, talked about how they involve their community in product development, among other things.
 What I remember most (apart from the fact that there are Figma fans who even have tattoos of the company logo!) is her belief that software should also be fun.

 Some features like stamps and emojis in FigJam were not at the top of her users’ wish list, but one developer championed the idea and today they are among the most popular features.